kevin940726/emoji-cz/README.md

 Simply use `git cz` instead of `git commit` when committing.
 See the doc of [Commitizen](https://github.com/commitizen/cz-cli) for more info.

 ## Settings
-You can overwrite the `types` data in 3 different ways, it will apply the config by this order:
+You can overwrite the settings in 3 different ways, it will apply the config by this order:

 1. `package.json`
 2. `.cz.json`